Ringway 3 (Hanoi): Thăng Long bridge

 The Thăng Long bridge is a major bridge crossing the Red River, connecting Hanoi with Nội Bài International Airport and northwestern provinces such as Vĩnh Phúc, Phú Thọ and Lào Cai.
 It is the only double-decker bridge in Vietnam, with the upper level carrying Ringway 3, while the lower level carrying 2 vehicle lanes for each direction, and a railroad bypassing Hanoi in between.

 While this bridge is not built to freeway standards, it was grandfathered into Ringway 3 in the 1990s, as it would be impractical to modify this bridge to comply with design standards.
 The upper level is an undivided highway, with 2 lanes for each direction.
 The maximum speed allowed is 80 km/h on the upper deck, and 50 km/h on the lower deck.

 Since its opening in 1985, Thăng Long bridge serves as a vital connection between Hanoi and northwestern provinces of Vietnam.
 Before its opening, all traffic crossing the Red River must either cross the old Long Biên bridge, or using the Chương Dương floating bridge (later fully built to a bridge).
 Before the opening of Nhật Tân bridge a few miles downstream back in 2016, this bridge is also the only main connection between central Hanoi and Nội Bài airport.

 Due to its importance, the bridge often suffers from frequent congestion during weekends and holidays.
 In addition, this bridge also serves as a major truck route between Hanoi and major industrial centers in northern Hanoi and Vĩnh Phúc.
-As a result, the bridge has been carrying substantially more traffic, especially heavy good vehicles than its designed capacity, leading to serious serious deterioration.
+As a result, the bridge has been carrying substantially more traffic, especially heavy good vehicles than its designed capacity, leading to serious deterioration.
 Thăng Long bridge has had 2 major repairs: The first one in 2009, the second one completed in 2021.